elizabethnewman/hessQuik/paper/paper.md

 # `hessQuik` Building Blocks

-`hessQuik` is designed to build complex functions constructed via composition of simpler functions, which we call \emph{layers}.
-The package depends on the proper implementation of these layers and their derivatives.
+`hessQuik` builds complex functions constructed via composition of simpler functions, which we call \emph{layers}.
+The package uses the chain rule to compute Hessians of composite functions, assuming the derivatives of the layers are implemented analytically.
 We describe the process mathematically.

 Let $f:\Rbb^{n_0} \to \Rbb^{n_\ell}$ be a twice continuously-differentiable function defined as
 	\begin{align}